 I always advise women to pick exercise programs that bring them happiness and joy instead of dreading the movement.
 You have many choices...

-If you are pregnant, especially in this new landscape where staying healthy and safe is even more important, then you need to start thinking about how to strengthen your body (and mind!) from home.
+If you are pregnant, especially in this new landscape where staying healthy and safe is even more important, you need to start thinking about strengthening your body (and mind!) from home.

-If I was training an athlete for a triathlon, I would look at the demands of each of the three events and then work backward to design a training program that would make my athlete prepared for anything.
+If I were training an athlete for a triathlon, I would look at the demands of each of the three events and then work backward to design a training program to prepare my athlete for anything.

 Birth is no different.

-It’s an event, and one of the most demanding, humbling, and awe-inspiring events...
+It’s one of the most demanding, humbling, and awe-inspiring events...